DiegoSalazar/DefRetry/README.md

 ### Options

 These apply to both `.def_retry` and `#retry`:
-  - on: a single class or an array of exception classes to be rescued
+  - `:on`: a single class or an array of exception classes to be rescued
-  - tries: Integer number of maximum retries to run.
+  - `:tries`: Integer number of maximum retries to run.
 DefRetry will stop retrying if the retry cound reaches this number
-  - sleep: Either a Proc that receives the current try count as its only argument or a Symbol naming one of these sleep strategies: constant, linear, exponential
+  - `:sleep`: Either a Proc that receives the current try count as its only argument or a Symbol naming one of these sleep strategies: constant, linear, exponential
-  - on_retry: a callback to run everytime a retry happens i.e. the specified expception(s) are rescued
+  - `:on_retry`: a callback to run everytime a retry happens i.e. the specified expception(s) are rescued
-  - on_ensure: "a callback to run at the end before returning the block's value"
+  - `:on_ensure`: "a callback to run at the end before returning the block's value"

 ## Contributing